QUARK-framework/QUARK/docs/tutorial.rst

             └── Local

-In case you want to use custom modules file (for example to use external modules from other repositories), you can still use the ``--modules`` option.
+In case you want to use custom modules files (for example to use external modules from other repositories), you can still use the ``--modules`` option.
 You can find the documentation in the Dynamic Imports section.